Mids secure top seed in league for second straight season

 In 2013, Kostacopoulos led Navy to its third consecutive Patriot League tournament appearance after finishing second in the regular season.
 In 2011, he led Navy to the both the Patriot League regular season and tournament championships as the Mids earned an automatic bid to the NCAA Tournament.
 Kostacopoulos was named Patriot League Coach of the Year and a total of six Mids were named to the All-Patriot League Teams.

 The 2011 NCAA Tournament appearance was the fifth of Kostacopoulos' career as he previously guided Providence (1992, '95) and Maine (2002, '05) to the postseason.
-The Mids' 33 wins marked the third-highest total in program history, while their runs (358) and hits (530) were both good for second on Navy's all-time list.
-The pitching staff set a new program record with a total of 423 strikeouts.
+The Mids' 33 wins marked the fourth-highest total in program history, while their runs (358) and hits (530) were both good for second on Navy's all-time list.

 In 2010, Kostacopoulos led Navy to its fourth 30-win season in the last five years, and seventh in academy history.
 Kostacopoulos helped guide the 2010 senior class to a total of 117 victories - the most by any class in program history.
 As a team in 2010, Kostacopoulos helped the Mids to top-10 marks in program history in several offensive categories, including: batting average (.314, seventh), runs (328, fifth), hits (522, third) and RBIs (298, fourth).